homerjed/sbgm/README.md

 Implementation and extension of [Score-Based Generative Modeling through Stochastic Differential Equations (Song++20)](https://arxiv.org/abs/2011.13456) and [Maximum Likelihood Training of Score-Based Diffusion Models (Song++21)](https://arxiv.org/abs/2101.09258) in `jax` and `equinox`.

 This repository provides a lightweight library of models, sampling and likelihood routines.
 Suitable for likelihood-free or emulation based approaches.
-Tested and typed code to ensure reliable benchmarkable training and inference.
+Tested and typed code to ensure reliable and benchmarkable training and inference.

 > [!WARNING]
 > :building_construction: Note this repository is under construction, expect changes. :building_construction: